Henry Purcell: Death

 Purcell died on 21 November 1695 at his home in Marsham Street, (Note: Often miscited as Dean's Yard; Frederick Bridge in his brief biography of 1920, Twelve Good Composers, uses rental information/rate sheets to clear this up.) at the height of his career.
 He is believed to have been 35 or 36 years old at the time.
 The cause of his death is unclear: one theory is that he caught a chill after returning home late from the theatre one night to find that his wife had locked him out.
-Another is that he succumbed to tuberculosis.
+Another is that he died of tuberculosis.
 The beginning of Purcell's will reads:

 In the name of God Amen.
 I, Henry Purcell, of the City of Westminster, gentleman, being dangerously ill as to the constitution of my body, but in good and perfect mind and memory (thanks be to God) do by these presents publish and declare this to be my last Will and Testament.
 And I do hereby give and bequeath unto my loving wife, Frances Purcell, all my estate both real and personal of what nature and kind soever...

 Purcell is buried adjacent to the organ in Westminster Abbey.
 The music that he had earlier composed for Queen Mary's funeral was performed during his funeral.
 Purcell was universally mourned as "a very great master of music".
 Following his death, the officials at Westminster honoured him by unanimously voting that he be buried with no expense spared in the north aisle of the Abbey.
 His epitaph reads: "Here lyes Henry Purcell Esq., who left this life and is gone to that Blessed Place where only His harmony can be exceeded."

 Purcell and his wife Frances had six children, four of whom died in infancy.
 His wife, as well as his son Edward (1689–1740) and daughter Frances, survived him.
 His wife Frances died in 1706, having published a number of her husband's works, including the now-famous collection called Orpheus Britannicus, in two volumes, printed in 1698 and 1702, respectively.
 Edward was appointed organist of St Clement's, Eastcheap, London, in 1711 and was succeeded by his son Edward Henry Purcell (died 1765).
 Both men were buried in St Clement's near the organ gallery.